 What is life insurance?

-Life insurance is a product that guarantees a death benefit – a payment to your beneficiaries in the event of your death – which provides valuable insurance protection which can help offset economic loss in the event of your death.
-Additionally, some life insurance products can grow cash value on a tax-deferred basis resulting in funds that can be used during your lifetime.
+Life insurance is a product that guarantees a death benefit – a payment to your beneficiaries in the event of your death – which provides valuable insurance protection that can help offset economic loss in the event of your death.
+Additionally, some life insurance products can grow cash value on a tax-deferred basis, resulting in funds that can be used during your lifetime.